evan-paul-carey/ML_and_causal_inference_workshop/README.md

 ## Files not yet posted

-The finalized files are not yet available.
-I will update this text once they are posted and you will be able to download them from this repository.
+The finalized files are posted.

 ## Workshop Description